Our Lancaster Hypnotist and Acupuncturist

 OR CALL OUR NATIONAL HELPLINE ON 01200 40 50 22

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
-Our Lancaster hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.
+Our Lancaster hypnotherapist has bookings from Monday to Saturday.

 NOT STOPPING SMOKING